seb-oss/green/libs/extract/README.md

 ```

 All interactions with the calculator is done through pure functions with no
-side effects.
+side effects using a reducer pattern (basically a data structure goes in and
+a new, changed data structure comes out).
 These are easily testable.
+The
-They result in an updated data model
-which is communicated to the framewoek of choice.
-This is easily bindable.
+resulting updated data model is communicated to the framewoek of choice which
+can then re-render making it easily bindable.

 ## And then...